sjsaug/obsidianAI/readme.md

 ## About
-An Ollama-based RAG app to interact with your Obsidian.md notes. <br/>**Please note this app is untested in it's current state.
-Will verify everything is 100% working when I have time.**
+An Ollama-based RAG app to interact with your Obsidian.md notes. <br/>**Please note that this app is untested in its current state.
+I will verify everything is 100% working when I have time. <br/> This probably won't work with directories containing sub-directories.**

 ## Setup
 1. Download, install and run the Ollama app (https://ollama.com/download)